 Published: September 2018 | Report Code: IM11542 | Available Format: PDF | Pages: 191

-The South American cyber security market was valued at $6,582.7 million in 2017 and is forecast to witness a CAGR of 22.7% during 2018–2023.
-Digital transformation with the adoption of internet of things (IoT), growing demand for end-to-end network security and visibility, and increasing adherence to government regulations are the key factors driving the market growth.
+The South American cyber security market size was $6,582.7 million in 2017, and it is expected to exhibit a CAGR of 22.7% during 2018–2023.
+Digital transformation, with the integration of the internet of things (IoT) technology, a mushrooming demand for end-to-end network security and visibility, and rising adherence to government regulations are driving the market growth.

 SOUTH AMERICA CYBER SECURITY MARKET, BY SECURITY TYPE, $M (2013-2023)